OUR PATRONS

 OUR BOARD OF TRUSTEES

-I am responsible for grant funding to support the great legacy which SDR has achieved in rescuing and rehoming dogs for over 60 years.
-Having enjoyed the love and loyalty of some wonderful dogs throughout my life I am pleased to be able to give back by supporting this well established charity with my skills and experience from a background in HR management as well as valuable charity sector experience gained from working in animal care.
+I am pleased to support the great legacy which SDR has achieved in rescuing and rehoming dogs for over 60 years.
+Having enjoyed the love and loyalty of some wonderful dogs throughout my life, including Luci from SDR, I am pleased to be able to give back by helping this vital charity with my skills and experience from a background in HR management as well as valuable charity sector experience gained from working in animal care.

 MARK BIGGS